lucian-xinitrc/ASM_Sublime_Extension/README.md

 ## $ Installing

 1. Open Sublime Text
-2. On the menu navigate to: `Preferences -> Browse Packages`
+2. On the menu and navigate to: `Preferences -> Browse Packages`
 3. Copy `compile_with_tasm.py` in that folder
 4. Add the following keybinding in: `Preferences -> Key Bindings`